 Faculty, Wayne State University School of Mortuary Science

 Dominick J. Astorino, CFSP, MBIE, is on faculty at the Wayne State University School of Mortuary Science in Detroit, MI where he oversees the lecture and laboratory of all the Restorative Art courses.
 He played an active role in making Wayne State University the only mortuary school in the country to currently offer a fully hands-on cranial reconstruction lab, which he teaches, and is a recipient of the University's "Excellence in Teaching for Part Time Faculty Award".
-His work in the field of Restorative Art has been highlighted by invitations to speak as well as publication in professional journals across the United States, Canada and Europe.
+Dominick also serves as an adjunct instructor in the funeral service program at Fayetteville Tech in North Carolina where he teaches courses in embalming theory and pathology and sits on the restorative art curriculum review committee for the American Board of Funeral Service Education.
 Astorino holds degrees in cellular biology and mortuary science and has been a licensed funeral director and embalmer since 2003.
 Since 2004 he’s worked at Wujek-Calcaterra and Sons, Inc., a 4th generation family owned firm handling 1500 funerals a year in the suburbs of metropolitan Detroit.

 Wallace P. (Wally) Hooker, CFSP, MBIE

 Owner, Funeral Director & Embalmer, Family & Friends Funeral Home